andywilsonuk/StringTokenFormatter/README.md

 There is no plan to support async/await within the library; the reason is that the library is designed to the CPU-bound and adding in an IO-bound layer massively changes the design and considered use-cases.

-The `InterpolatedString` returned by the `InterpolatedStringParser` contains an extension method `Tokens` which provides a unique list of tokens found within the interpolated string.
+The `InterpolatedString` returned by the `InterpolatedStringParser` contains a method `Tokens()` which provides a unique list of tokens found within the interpolated string.
 These token names can be used by an async method to, for example, request the token values from a data store.
-The token values can be loaded into an object or `IEnumerable<KeyValuePair<string, T>>` and provided as a parameter to the matching `TokenValueContainerFactory` method.
-The `InterpolatedString` and `ITokenValueContainer` can then be passed to the `InterpolatedStringExpander.Expand` method which in turns returns the resultant string.
+The token values can be loaded into a [container](#value-containers) in the usual way.